crosscompute/pycon-2024/README.md

-Thos os a test to check how gothub actoons can modofy a pull request or commot push.
+This is a test to check how github actiins can modify a pull request or commit push. uhoh